 The manifesto’s text includes the lines, “Read until no strangers remain.
 Go beyond borders.
 Open a book, open your arms, your heart, your mind.”

 “And we are here today,” Bodour told the Nairobi audience, “beyond our borders, to support your journey and the journey of a historic cultural icon of this great city.”

 ‘We Feel Seen, Uplifted, Validated, and Encouraged’

-This library-specific outreach has a precedent in Sharjah’s assistance in the restoration of the Djibril Tamsir Niane Library in Conackry, Guinea, an effort led by Sheikh Dr. Sultan bin Muhammad Al Qasimi.
-Conackry became UNESCO’s World Book Capital in 2017, followed by Athens in 2018, and Sharjah this year, the first Arabian city to hold the designation.
-Conackry’s Niane Library had burned in 2012.
+This library-specific outreach has a precedent in Sharjah’s assistance in the restoration of the Djibril Tamsir Niane Library in Conakry, Guinea, an effort led by Sheikh Dr. Sultan bin Muhammad Al Qasimi.
+Conakry became UNESCO’s World Book Capital in 2017, followed by Athens in 2018, and Sharjah this year, the first Arabian city to hold the designation.
+Conakry’s Niane Library had burned in 2012.
 As in the current Nairobi work, its restoration featured catalogue digitization so that content, at least in digitized formats, can’t be protected going forward.

 “Once the McMillan Memorial Library is completely renovated and open to the public, how many young people it will inspire?
 How many dreams it will empower?
 And how many lives it will change?”Bodour Al Qasimi

 Qasimi and Bodour have stressed that international outreach is crucial to their development of Sharjah’s reading culture.
 “We strongly believe that no real economic development can be complete without a robust cultural foundation,” Bodour said in Nairobi.
 “Our World Book Capital title came as a natural result of our focus on culture and human development for more than 40 years now, and we’re proud of the stance we’ve taken.”